-This month we have welcomed students and staff back to all of our ten schools.
+In September we welcomed students and staff back to all of our ten schools.
 The health, safety and wellbeing of our students, staff, parents/carers and families remains our number one priority and we continue to work closely together to make our schools as safe as possible for everyone.

-All our planning has been undertaken in line with government guidance and you can read each school’s Risk Assessment for Wider Opening of School – September 2020, by clicking the links below:
+All our planning has been and continues to be undertaken in line with government guidance and you can read each school’s Risk Assessment for Wider Opening of School, by clicking the links below:

 Monday June 8, 2020